Tuesday, September 2, 2025

 She commented, I love your button suspenders; it’s so rare to see men wearing them.
 When I saw yours I had to find out more!

 They are a nice vintage accessory, said by wife.
 These pants are made specifically for button suspenders, she continued.
-She prompted me to stand up and turn around, to show my back side.
+She prompted me to stand up.
+See how roomy the waistline is, she said as she tugged on my waistband showing a gap between my pants and my body.
+But the best part is the back side, she said, gently twisting me around.

 That’s right, I said, as the three ladies stared at my back side.
 These are vintage, fish-tail back trousers that are very rare these days, I said.